Albanians in Greece: Epirus

-In the city of Ioannina, a substantial minority of Albanian-speakers existed who spoke a dialect intermediate between Cham and Lab.
-However, during Ottoman era the Albanian minority in the kaza of Ioannina did not consist of native families but was limited to some Ottoman public servants.
-Albanian communities historically have also inhabited Konitsa, Delvinaki, Pogoniani, Gorgopotamos, Mousiotitsa, the villages of Agia, Ammoudia, Anthousa, Kanallaki and Narkissos as well as the village of Kastri, these being located in the regional units of Ioannina, Preveza and Thesprotia respectively.
+Albanian communities historically have inhabited Konitsa, Delvinaki, Pogoniani, Gorgopotamos, Mousiotitsa, the villages of Agia, Ammoudia, Anthousa, Kanallaki and Narkissos, as well as the village of Kastri, which are located in the regional units of Ioannina, Preveza and Thesprotia, respectively.
+In the western Ioannina district, Albanian was concentrated in the region known as Tsarkovista (divided between modern Dodoni and Ziros).
+The Albanian-speaking area included Zermi, Krania, Papadates, Rousatsa, Derviziana, Mousiotitsa.
+In the mid 1800s Albanian was spoken in 33 out of 46 villages of Tsarkovista.
+In the late 19th century, the use of Albanian had decreased.
+Sirziana, Mousiotitsa, Derviziana and Zorista are described as being exclusively Albanian-speaking, while use of Albanian had stopped in Lippas, Toskesi, Gratsiana, Bariades, Kopanoi by 1888 according to contemporary Greek historian I. Labridis.

 Over the centuries, some groups of Albanians also settled in various villages of Zagori.
-Most of the Albanian settlement in Zagori can be attributed to after the 15th century and was the result of labor gaps caused by the outward migration of locals, as well as movements of groups like the Souliotes.
+Most of the Albanian settlement in Zagori can be attributed to post–15th century settlement that resulted from labour gaps caused by the outward migration of locals, as well as movements of groups like the Souliotes.
 These Albanians (locally known as Arvanítes) were considered métoikoi 'immigrants'; they comprised the lowest social class in the region and lived at the outskirts of the villages without civil and property rights.
 They often worked as guards for the villages which had no military protection, and as workers in their fields.
 They intermarried into the communities of Zagori or were adopted by Zagorisian families and quickly became part of the local population.
 In the case of Tristeno, although no memories are preserved among the local population of any past Albanian presence, Albanian linguistic remnants in the local Greek speech suggest that they were the first settlers of the village; this would also explain the local Aromanian name of the village, which is Arbineshi 'Albanian village'.
-Besides Tristeno, Albanians also settled in the villages of Arísti, Megalo Papingo, Anthrakítis, Asprángeli, Kavallári, Kípi, Leptokaryá, Monodéndri, Tsepélovo, Vítsa, Vradéto and possibly Kapésovo.
+Besides Tristeno, Albanians also settled in the villages of Aristi, Megalo Papingo, Anthrakitis, Asprangeloi, Kavallari, Kipi, Leptokarya, Monodendri, Tsepelovo, Vitsa, Vradeto and possibly Kapesovo.
 Local Albanian traces, with the exception of some toponyms, have disappeared; an extensive study of 3,546 toponyms in Zagori, found that 184 (5.19%) were mediated via the Albanian language.

+In the city of Ioannina, a substantial minority of Albanian-speakers existed who spoke a dialect intermediate between Cham and Lab.
+However, during Ottoman era the Albanian minority in the kaza of Ioannina did not consist of native families but was limited to some Ottoman public servants.